 Patches, passwords and people

-Exactly the same principles are relevant to shipping security.
-So here’s how you use these to qualify risk, though it’s very important HOW you phrase the question:
+Very similar principles are relevant to shipping cyber security.
+So here’s how you might use these to qualify risk, though it’s very important HOW you phrase the question:

 If you give the client risk manager a prop form about cyber, they’ll pass it to their IT guy, who doesn’t want to admit to not having ideal security.
 So they tick ‘yes’ to everything to avoid awkward internal questions.

-Don’t ask in your prop form ‘Do you keep your systems up to date with security patches’ as virtually everyone will answer ‘yes’
+A common question in cyber liability prop forms is ‘Do you keep your systems up to date with security patches.’
+Many IT staff will answer ‘yes’.

 Instead, ask a more probing question: “Which of your systems DON’T you keep patched up to date and why not?”

 That way, you ask the client to think more carefully about the question: there will be old systems that aren’t supported any more, also critical systems that crashed last time they were patched, so aren’t touched in order to keep them running.

 Using this question you will uncover far more about the clients approach to security and their understanding of risk to their business.

 It’s perfectly acceptable to have old, unpatched systems in use at a business, but it’s essential to build additional layers of security around them.